Variety ruled--the British in the iconic Red Coat, militia in homespun, the Continental Army with its personal choice of style and color.

 The Prussian officer corps was highly prized and they populated many European armies.
 The British army in America was no exception.
 Nor were French and American Regiments exempt, but to a lesser extent.
 The rank of captain and above served an average of 28 years.
 Unlike other European armies, there was the possibility for non-commissioned personnel promotion into the officer class.
 As early as 1771, a military school was established in Hess-Kassel, Collegium Carolinium, devoted to academics as well doctrines of military tactics.
 The German soldier was somewhat a candidate of the merit system, and that may have prompted many thousand to remain in the United States at the end of hostilities..

 Not surprisingly, Frederich von Steuben, Prussian born, brought his experience to the Continental Army and was awarded a commission of Major General.
 He was not the only German with sympathies for the American cause and the egalitarian society.
-At the end of hostilities, it is estimated that as many as 5,000 Germans remained in the United States and integrated into its society.
+At the end of hostilities, it is estimated that as many as 5,000 Germans defected and remained in the United States and integrated into its society.

 A thought must be devoted to a historical myth that painted the German forces as excessively brutal.
 One historian laid this myth at the feet of Benjamin Franklin who advanced this propaganda.
 The truth was that all, including the Americans, exhibited harsh tactics in the heat of battle.
 We are told that only the French soldiers had an ingrained respect for the property of others.